SlowBrosRUs/QNN-Public/README.md

-# QNN-Public
+# QNN
-Copy of Quantum Neural Network
+Authors: Angela Chen, Shaivi Peddada, Rohan Ramkumar, Eileen Zhao
+This is a Quantum Neural Network created for the BWSI Quantum Software class in Summer 2024.